sourcecred/docs/docs/beta/introduction.md

 description: An introduction to the basic concepts of SourceCred.
 ---

-Welcome to your new favorite rabbit-hole.
-This doc will offer you a basic overview of the different parts that make up SourceCred and provide you with links to additional documentation so you can keep exploring your curiosity.
+Welcome to your new favorite rabbit hole.
+This doc will offer you a basic overview of the different concepts that make up SourceCred and provide you with links to additional documentation so you can keep exploring and feeding your curiosity.

 We hope you enjoy the journey.